silver-crown/RTS-Minigame/proprog.md

 ## Process and Communication Systems
 We communicated primarily over Discord throughout the whole project, and all meetings happened over Discord after the COVID-19 lockdown.
-We held meetings almost-daily at 10 am, which worked much like daily standing meetings where everyone said what they had worked on since last time, which problems they encountered, and what they would work on next.
+We held meetings almost daily at 10 am, which worked much like daily standing meetings where everyone said what they had worked on since last time, which problems they encountered, and what they would work on next.
 Every Monday at 10 am was dedicated to meeting with our supervisors where we took up problems we had in terms of process and project organisation, as well as style and content guidance for the report.

 Trello was used for delegating tasks.
-This helped keep people accountable, but the board wasn't maintaned well enough, and the tasks on the board ended up not corresponding to the actual tasks needing to be developed.
+This helped keep people accountable, but the board wasn't maintained well enough, and the tasks on the board ended up not corresponding to the actual tasks needing to be developed.
 This resulted in the board being more or less abandoned after a while.
 We later used Trello for the thesis writing, with a review system included.
-We has less tasks and lists on the board, which made it a lot easier to maintain and navigate.
+We have less tasks and lists on the board, which made it a lot easier to maintain and navigate.

 The group set up a Google Sheet where time worked by each member was tracked.